Winter sidewalk safety tips for home and business owners

 Before you head out to conquer the snow-packed concrete, consider these helpful sidewalk safety tips to help prevent hypothermia and injury.

-It warms up your body and may prevent muscle strains.
+Stretching warms up your body and helps prevent muscle strains when done in proper form.

 - Squat down with your legs apart, back up straight and heels grounded.